How Much Does a Flat Roof Extension Cost?

 • Provides extra storage space

-• You can choose to add a roof terrace for the above floor
+• You can choose to add a roof terrace to the above floor

 • Some varieties allow a lot of extra light to enter the home